-RIGHTS SOLD TO Peninsula Press English Zulma French

-Manuscript in Spanish.
-English and German excerpts available.
-Reading reports in French by François-Michel Durazzo and in English by Rahul Bery available.
+RIGHTS SOLD TO Peninsula Press English Zulma French Manuscript in Spanish and English.
+German sample available.
+Reading reports in French by François- Michel Durazzo and in English by Rahul Bery available.
+Pages 184 Published in September 2020 Centroeuropa [Centroeuropa] An archaeological novel digging into the strata of the ground we walk on.

-Pages 184

-Published in

-September 2020

-Centroeuropa [Mitteleuropa] An archaeological novel digging into the strata of the ground we walk on.
 A risky and accomplished game of genres.
 Prussia, somewhere along the Oder, near the border with Poland, during a cold winter in the beginning of the 19th century.
 A foreigner arrived to work the land unloads his cart.
 Among the things he deposits on the ground is a casket, containing the body of his wife, deceased during the journey.
 Once he starts to dig her grave in the earth, he suddenly comes face to face with another body: a soldier.
 Male, prussian, hussar soldier, frozen: that is the first corpse.
 When one finds a corpse, in one's own land, one's own ground, one suspects he is not alone; somehow, if one finds a buried corpse, he fears or imagines that other bodies quietly await their turn.
 The story begins with this first discovery.
 A story about an inhospitable land, punished by war, at the heart of Central Europe.
 And at the same time, the tragic story of the narrator, who tells us what occurred there.
 With Centroeuropa, Vicente Luis Mora approaches the theme of identity, personal as well as historical, through a character that has many sides and facets, just like Europe's history.
 A novel that, according to the jury that awarded the Málaga prize, "offers a picture of the heart of Europe and its wounds.
 A fable about the wars and revolutions that have shaped the continent's contemporary history."

-ENGLISH AND FRENCH RIGHTS RECENTLY SOLD

-PEN Translates Award 2022

-Winner of the Málaga Prize 2019

-Shortlisted XVI Dulce Chacón Novel Award

-Shortlisted New Spanish Books 2021 - UK and French Panel's Choice
+WINNER MÁLAGA PRIZE Best Novel 2019 PEN TRANSLATES AWARD 2022 Finalist XVI Dulce Chacón Novel Award Shortlisted New Spanish Books 2021 - UK and French Panel's Choice Click on the image to check out the English edition

 Centroeuropa is a stylistically intriguing mistery historical novel, which makes its ambition known from the stunning and instantly memorable opening lines.
-These lines encapsulate so much of the plot and the main mystery, and in such a concise and enigmatic way, that it is hard not to feel hooked right away.
-READ AN EXCERPT FROM Mitteleuropa translated by Rahul Bery

-"Male, Prussian, Hussar soldier, frozen.
+These lines encapsulate so much of the plot and the main mystery, that it is hard not to feel hooked right away. ~ READ AN EXCERPT FROM Centroeuropa translated by Rahul Bery (to be published in Peninsula Press, November 2023) "Male, Prussian, Hussar soldier, frozen.